-Today I’ve got a guest post from none other than my little sister Sarah!
+Today I’ve got a guest post from none other than my little sister Sarah (who also happens to run her own blog Crowded Closet)!
 She’s just about to finish her second year of university and is what I call a real frugal fashionista.
 She knows the value of a dollar, works and studies hard, and is well on her way to finishing her degree completely debt free!
-She’s also an amazing writer if I do say so myself.
+Today she’s going to talk about the student life and how it is actually possible to save money while attending college or university.
 Take it away sis! – Mo’ Houses

 Being savvy with money must run in my family since I’ve managed to beat the odds and go against the stereotype of being another poor college student.
 Ever since I graduated high school in 2010, I have managed to keep my bank account at a reasonable and ever-growing number.
 After I graduated I decided to take a year off and pursue some goals and dreams of mine, while working part-time to save money for school.
 A few months into my gap year, I realized my job and I were not a good fit and unfortunately the decision left me unemployed for three months (in the dead of winter no less, wahh).
 This meant I had to learn fast how to save my pennies!
 That same survival instinct from being jobless led me to embrace my scrimper and saver attitude when I started my first year of university.
 Although I still live at home and don’t have to pay rent, I pay for my schooling, car, cellphone and social life through the earnings I get from my part time job, which means I’m always looking to save a buck or two.
 Hence, I thought I’d share my top tips to save money (and still have a life!) while being a full-time student with you lovely readers: